As used in this chapter:

 (D) "Community employment," "competitive employment," and "integrated setting" have the same meanings as in section 5123.022 of the Revised Code.

 (E) "Supported employment services" means vocational assessment, job training and coaching, job development and placement, worksite accessibility, and other services related to employment outside a sheltered workshop.
 "Supported employment services" includes both of the following:

 (1) Job training resulting in the attainment of community employment, supported work in a typical work environment, or self-employment;

-(F) As used in this division, "substantial functional limitation," "developmental delay," and "established risk" have the meanings established pursuant to section 5123.011 of the Revised Code.
+(F) As used in this division, "developmental delay" has the meaning established pursuant to section 5123.011 of the Revised Code.

 "Developmental disability" means a severe, chronic disability that is characterized by all of the following:

 (1) It is attributable to a mental or physical impairment or a combination of mental and physical impairments, other than a mental or physical impairment solely caused by mental illness as defined in division (A) of section 5122.01 of the Revised Code;

 (4) It results in one of the following:

 (a) In the case of a person under age three, at least one developmental delay or a diagnosed physical or mental condition that has a high probability of resulting in a developmental delay;

 (b) In the case of a person at least age three but under age six, at least two developmental delays ;